 So you just got tattooed for the first time and you love your new tattoo, but you still have a ton of questions.
 Or maybe you’re a tattoo veteran and just need a refresher on how to care for your tattoos.
 Whatever your situation is, we’ve compiled a comprehensive list of tattoo aftercare instructions that’s sure to give you all the answers you need.

 Tattoo healing time varies depending on the person, though typically from the inking to the initial surface healing can take 7 – 14 days.
 However, your body is still regenerating skin cells after this, so it is important to continue moisturizing.

 Remove the bandage no sooner than 3-4 hours after, though it can also be left on overnight, especially if you received the tattoo in the evening.
 If you were tattooed early in the day, you may remove the bandage before going to bed.
-The bandage should be removed within 24 hours of receiving the tattoo.
+At most, the bandage should be removed within 24 hours of receiving the tattoo.
 We don’t recommend re-bandaging after the first bandage is removed.

 The tattoo should be thoroughly cleaned immediately after removing the bandage, and cleaned daily from there on out.
 We recommend cleaning it multiple times on the first day.
-Pat the tattoo dry (don’t rub) with a lint-free cloth or paper towel to avoid irritation, and let the tattoo air out for 20-30 minutes before applying moisturizer.
+Pat the tattoo dry (don’t rub it) with a lint-free cloth or paper towel to avoid irritation, and let the tattoo air out for 20-30 minutes before applying moisturizer.
 We recommend using a gentle, liquid antibacterial soap, such as Dial Antibacterial Soap, though other hand or body soaps can be used as long as they are thoroughly rinsed from the tattoo.
 You want to avoid excess absorption of water by the tattoo, so washings should be efficient and deliberate to minimize time.
 You can use antibacterial soap for the first 3-5 days and then regular soap or body wash is fine.